rchmura/vimeography/readme.txt

 == Screenshots ==

-1. screenshot-1.jpg description, placed in the root dir
-2. screenshot-2.jpg description
+1. Create a gallery in 3 easy steps.
+2. Preview your gallery and customize its appearance.
+3. Manage your galleries with a simple interface.
+4. Get new styles by installing gallery themes.

 == Changelog ==
+= 0.5.2 =
+* Screenshots are now shown on the WordPress plugin page.
+* Updates to the Bugsauce theme.

 = 0.5.1 =
-* Move themes folder to wp-uploads
+* Move themes folder to wp-uploads.
-* Changed default theme to bugsauce
+* Changed default theme to Bugsauce.
-* Switched to flexslider
+* Switched to flexslider.

 = 0.5 =
 * First public release.